igor-morev/angular-slack/libs/workspace/feature-edit-channel/README.md

-# auth
+# edit-channel

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test auth` to execute the unit tests.
+Run `nx test edit-channel` to execute the unit tests.